sirius-school/Initiation_Programmation_2022/3_JS_Intro/2-1_manip_arrays.md

 ### 3. Manipulate data types
 - Declare and initialize an array called ``someDataTypes``.
 - This array must have 4 differents data types (NOT Objects).
-- Type and display in your console the ``typeof`` for each iteration.
+- Write and display in your console the ``typeof`` for each iteration.
 - Display in your console the ``index`` of each data in your array.

 ### 4. Empty Array